-Conscious product design is the next evolution in how we should approach the product design process.
-People are waking up and realizing that what we are doing isn’t working for the planet for us.
+Conscious product design is the next evolution in how I think we should approach the product design process.
+People are waking up and realizing that what we are doing isn’t working for the planet or us.
 I believe it’s time to begin shifting our basic processes for how we develop products.
 This starts with how we think about product design and then spans the entire lifecycle of the product.
 I would say that things are shifting, however we need it to shift faster.
 First, we’re going to briefly go over how most new products are developed now, concept to cash flow.

 Standard Product Design